 Some records are not automatically posted online for many reasons, including they may not be of widespread interest, they are simply too large, or they contain confidential information.
 Many of these records may be obtained through a Public Records Request, though there are some exemptions to disclosure as determined by state law.

 The City of Gallatin provides access to existing public records in its possession; however, the City is not required to collect information or organize data to create a record not existing at the time of the request.

 If the record is not available online please use the following form to initiate an open records request.
-You may email this form to firstname.lastname@example.org.
+Email this form to: firstname.lastname@example.org.

 Submit an Open Records Request

-You may submit your request on the City of Gallatin's Public Records Request form or in another written format that contains the following information:
+You can submit your request to the City of Gallatin using the Public Records Request Form or in another written format that contains the following information:

 Name of requester

 Adequate identification of the records for the Public Records Request Coordinator or Records Custodian to locate the records (title and date, if known)